Isolated-/xgsd-cli/README.md

 Since _v0.3.0_, logs and results are collected by default — see **Configuration** to disable them.

+## Are you using xGSD?

+xGSD will never collect analytics from your machine, nor does it integrate with any backend services (as of v0.4.6).
+If you find this project useful, please consider giving it a ⭐ on GitHub.
+This helps keep me motivated and gives me a clearer sense of how many people xGSD is supporting.

 ## Watchdog Protection

 Everyone’s been there: you forget a `break` in a loop, or a step never returns, and suddenly the whole process is hung forever.